MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-management-pack-delivery.md

 The package includes the following files:

-- **SQLServerMP.Windows.msi**—a set of MP and MPB files for monitoring SQL on Windows.
+- **SQLServerMP.Windows.msi**—a set of MP and MPB files for monitoring of SQL on Windows.

-- **SQLServerMP.Linux.msi**—a set of MP and MPB files for monitoring SQL on Linux.
+- **SQLServerMP.Linux.msi**—a set of MP and MPB files for monitoring of SQL on Linux.

 Management Pack for SQL Server consists of the following files: